czarandy/czarandy.github.io/_stories/2012-1-case-of-the-lost-letter.md

 Adamek smiled.
 "Relax," she said.
 "You aren't a suspect.
 I'm just trying to understand what's going on.
 What were you working on this morning?"

 Beth prepared to answer this question, then realized she still couldn't remember.
 It seemed ridiculous that she should forget what she had been working on just two hours earlier.
 She again worried about seeming suspicious.
 "The Williamson Evers papers," was the first thing that came to mind.
 She knew that wasn't right though, she had finished those weeks ago.
 What was she really doing?
-It was right on the tip of her tongue&hellip;
+It was right on the tip of her tongue…

 Adamek finally stopped scribbling.
 "All right," she said.
 "I don't have any more questions for you at this time.
 If you think of anything else, please give me a call."
 She handed Beth her card.
 "Officer Kalis will take down your contact information as you leave.
 Thank you for your assistance."